-Educate yourself with Australian job scams and labor exploitation
+Educate yourself about Australian job scams and labour exploitation

 Though scams and labour exploitation is prevalent everywhere in this world, you might come across scammers trying to scam you over the internet or face to face, please make sure you avoid such scammers.
-Also, educate yourself with your rights and responsibilities so no one can exploit your labour.
-Aware of what to do when something like this happens to you.
+Also, educate yourself about your rights and responsibilities so no one can exploit your labour.
+Be aware of what to do when something like this happens to you.